 Background

-Global Positioning System-Radio Occultation (GPS-RO) data were evaluated by NASA’s CSDA program and were found to provide value in a number of areas including data assimilation and numerical weather prediction.
+GPS-Radio Occultation data (GPS-RO) were evaluated by NASA’s CSDA program and were found to provide value in a number of areas including data assimilation and numerical weather prediction.
 They also enhanced atmospheric temperature and moisture content vertical profiles when combined with hyperspectral sounder information.
 SNWG agencies requested access to GPS-RO data to further explore the value of GPS-RO data to meet their needs.
-The SNWG-2020 Planetary Boundary Layer (PBL) Global Navigation Satellite System-RO (GNSS-RO) Activity will combine Spire and NASA GPS/GNSS-RO data with atmospheric sounder measurements for a global PBL Product.

-”Uplift” Spire End User License Agreement (EULA) to the U.S. Government EULA tier.
-This would provide U.S. Government scientific, non-commercial use only with a 30-day delay for access to the Spire Earth science and heliophysics data catalog.
+NASA's CSDA continues to provide access to GNSS-Radio Occultation (GNSS-RO) data through the current U.S. Government End User License Agreement (EULA).
+The license provides scientific, non-commercial use only with a 30-day delay for access to the Spire Earth Science and Heliophysics data catalog.

 Thematic Areas